Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 * The `stop` subcommand will terminate the Linux process if it is running.

 Some software is capable of running as a background/daemon process and managing its own PID file.
 Others do not manage their own PID.
-Some software can do either and the BOSH job template author will have to decided in which mode to run the software.
+Some software can do either and the BOSH job template author will have to decide in which mode to run the software.

-In the `zookeeper` example above the `bin/ctl start` command it creating the PID file:
+In the `zookeeper` example above the `bin/ctl start` command is creating the PID file:

 ```
 echo $$ > /var/vcap/sys/run/zookeeper/pid